mustardseeddatabase/msdb/README.md

 If you wish to import your own data, rather than start with a clean slate, you will need to write rake tasks to map your existing database onto the tables in the application.
 Depending on the structure of your database, this can be a tricky endeavour.
 Verifying that the import has been correctly executed is a manual task and cannot easily be automated.

+Bootstrap access accounts.
+Set up the first adminstrative account, from which other access accounts can be generated via the user interface.

+Note that the command format has no spaces or quotes.

+    rake authengine:bootstrap[Harry,Harker,hhrocks,sekret]

 ## Customize the color scheme and graphics

 Run the rake task: